loanzen/paperwork_parser/README.md

-# Paperwork Parser
+# Zen Document Parser

 ## Intro

-paperwork_parser is utility for extracting data from various official documents.
+zen_document_parser is a utility for extracting data from various official documents.
 It uses [PDFQuery](https://github.com/jcushman/pdfquery) behind the scenes.

 Currently, there is out-of-the-box support for parsing **Indian Government ITR-V PDF documents.**